Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Cough medicines

-Cough medicines may be harmful to young children.
+Cough medicines can harm young children.
 The Australian Therapeutic Goods Administration (TGA) says that cough and cold medicines should NOT be given to children younger than 6 years.
-Examples of these medicines are:

-Older children aged 6 to 11 years can be given cough and cold medicines.
-BUT children should only be given these medicines if advised by a health practitioner.
-This could be a doctor, pharmacist or nurse practitioner.
+Adults and older children aged 6 to 11 years can use cough and cold medicines.
+Children should only be given these medicines if advised by a doctor or pharmacist.

 Antibiotics